 New Zealand’s national terrorism threat level

-The national terrorism threat level is a scale of six levels that provides an assessment of the likelihood of a terrorism incident.
+The national terrorism threat level is a scale of five levels that provides an assessment of the likelihood of a terrorism incident.
 It is designed as a tool to inform and guide government risk assessment and risk management activity.